 For web designers, having successful client projects leads to happy clients, more referrals, a proven track record, and valuable experience and knowledge that can be used in future projects.
-But there is a lot that goes into making a project a success, and simply completing the design on time is not enough.
-In this article we’ll take a look at 10 things you can do to make your projects more successful.
+But there’s a lot that goes into making a project a success, and simply completing the design on time is not enough.
+In this article, we’ll take a look at 10 things you can do to make your projects more successful.

 1. Truly Get to Know the Client and Their Customers/Visitors